Beesy

 The clearest expression of this shift is Dorsia, the New York–born platform that began as a restaurant-reservations app and is becoming something stranger and more ambitious: a lifestyle membership in which the table is the artefact, not the goal.
 Dorsia members do not pay for access to restaurants.
 They pay for access to the version of themselves that gets access to restaurants.
 The distinction is not semantic.
 It is, in fact, the entire business.

-I have spent the last eighteen months watching Riviera Dining Group execute a version of this thesis with MILĀ.
-The restaurant — Mediterrasian, perched on Lincoln Road, beautifully made — is the visible product.
-The actual product is the private-client relations programme: the families who fly in for a weekend, are introduced to the right table in Saint-Tropez for August, the right villa in Mykonos for September, the right concierge in Courchevel for December.
-The restaurant is the front door.
+MILĀ, on Lincoln Road, has been executing a version of this thesis for the last eighteen months.
+The restaurant — Mediterrasian, beautifully made — is the visible product.
+The actual product is the private-client relations programme behind the room: the families who fly in for a weekend, are introduced to the right table in Saint-Tropez for August, the right villa in Mykonos for September, the right host in Courchevel for December.
+The dining room is the front door.
 What is sold, in fact, is the building.

 Aman has done this from the other direction.
 The hotel group, having spent forty years cultivating one of the most loyal guest rosters in hospitality, launched Aman Residences and then the Aman Club in New York.
 The model is simple and devastating to traditional competitors: take the guests you already have, all of whom can afford anything, and sell them a deeper membrane around the brand.
 Residences for the asset side.
 Club for the social side.
 Hotels for the legacy.
 The customer journey is no longer a stay.
 It is a life.